Maxwell's demon: Recent progress

 Although the argument by Landauer and Bennett only answers the consistency between the second law of thermodynamics and the whole cyclic process of the entire system of a Szilard engine (a composite system of the engine and the demon), a recent approach based on the non-equilibrium thermodynamics for small fluctuating systems has provided deeper insight on each information process with each subsystem.
-From this viewpoint, the measurement process is regarded as a process where the correlation (mutual information) between the engine and the demon increases, and the feedback process is regarded as a process where the correlation decreases.
+From this viewpoint, the measurement process is regarded as a process where the correlation (mutual information) between the engine and the demon increases, decreasing the entropy of the system in an amount given by the mutual information.
 If the correlation changes, thermodynamic relations such as the second law of thermodynamics and the fluctuation theorem for each subsystem should be modified, and for the case of external control a second-law like inequality and a generalized fluctuation theorem with mutual information are satisfied.
-These relations suggest that we need extra thermodynamic cost to increase correlation (measurement case), and in contrast we can apparently violate the second law up to the consumption of correlation (feedback case).
 For more general information processes including biological information processing, both inequality and equality with mutual information hold.
+When repeated measurements are performed, the entropy reduction of the system is given by the entropy of the sequence of measurements, which takes into account the reduction of information due to the correlation between the measurements.
+More recently, Kastner has argued that the uncertainty principle forces an entropy increase when the molecule is localized to one side or the other in the Szilard engine, and that is what prevents the demon from violating the second law.
+For the case of the original Demon who is sorting molecules by speeds, Kastner and Schlatter argue that the uncertainty principle prevents the Demon from sorting the molecules due to their delocalization upon measurement of momentum.